 - an inability or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior; - an inability to acquire professional skills in order to reach an acceptable level of competency; and/or - an inability to control personal stress, strong emotional reactions, and/or psychological dysfunction such that they interfere with professional functioning. - 1.
-Problematic trainee behavior, attitudes, or characteristics typically include one or more of the following: - I. The trainee does not acknowledge, understand, or address the problem when it is identified; - II.
-The problem is not merely a reflection of a skill deficit, which can be rectified by academic, didactic, or experiential training; - III.
-The quality of services delivered by the trainee is sufficiently affected in a negative way; - IV.
-The problem is not restricted to one area of professional functioning; - V. A disproportionate amount of time and attention is required by training staff; - VI.
+Problematic trainee behavior, attitudes, or characteristics typically include one or more of the following: - a.
+The trainee does not acknowledge, understand, or address the problem when it is identified; - b.
+The problem is not merely a reflection of a skill deficit, which can be rectified by

+- academic, didactic, or experiential training; - c.
+The quality of services delivered by the trainee is sufficiently affected in a negative way; - d.
+The problem is not restricted to one area of professional functioning; - e.
+A disproportionate amount of time and attention is required by training staff; - f.
 The trainee's behavior does not change as a function of feedback, remediation efforts, and/or time. - 2.
 It is important to have meaningful ways to address problematic behavior, attitudes, and characteristics once they have been identified.
 In implementing remediation or sanction interventions, the training staff must be mindful and balance the needs of the trainee, the clients involved, other members of the trainee cohort, the training staff, and other agency personnel.
-Possible interventions may include all those mentioned above in relation to deficits in skill and competence: verbal warning, written acknowledgment, written warning, schedule modification, probation, suspension of direct service activities, administrative leave, and dismissal from the internship. - 3.
-When a combination of interventions does not rectify the problem or when the trainee seems unable or unwilling to alter the problematic behavior, attitudes, or characteristics, the Training Committee may need to take more formal action: - I. Give the trainee a limited endorsement, specifying settings in which the trainee could function adequately;

-- II.Inform the trainee and the academic program that the trainee has not successfully completed the Training Program; - III.Recommend and assist in implementing a career shift for the trainee, and/or - IV.Terminate the trainee from the Training Program and/or the University Counseling Center.
+Possible interventions may include all those mentioned above in relation to deficits in skill and competence: verbal warning, written acknowledgment, written warning, schedule modification, probation, suspension of direct service activities, administrative leave, reporting to the Office of Equal Opportunity, Affirmative Action, and Title IX, and dismissal from the internship. - 3.
+When a combination of interventions does not rectify the problem or when the trainee seems unable or unwilling to alter the problematic behavior, attitudes, or characteristics, the Training Director and/or Executive Director may need to take more formal action, for example: - a.
+Give the trainee a limited endorsement, specifying settings in which the trainee could function adequately; - b.
+Inform the trainee and the academic program that the trainee has not successfully completed the Training Program; - c.
+Recommend and assist in implementing a career shift for the trainee, and/or - d.
+Terminate the trainee from the Training Program and/or the University Counseling Center.